Raf Simons Exits Calvin Klein, Effective Immediately

 Advertisement

-Earlier in September, the company set out to pull back some of Simons's responsibilities and drew a contract that reflected a role with fewer input.
-WWD also reports that, last autumn, Klein decided that areas of the business, like visual merchandising, store concepts, public relations, e-commerce, and more would no longer report to Simons but to its chief marketing officer Marie Gulin-Merle instead.
-When Simons joined the label in August of 2016, he'd been given total control over all creative direction, and it's reported that he's spent significant time outside of the office following the proposed new contract.
+Earlier in September, the company set out to pull back some of Simons's responsibilities and drew a contract the reflected a role with fewer input.
+WWD also reports that, last fall, Klein decided that areas of the business, like visual merchandising, store concepts, public relations, e-commerce, and more would no longer report to Simons but to its chief marketing officer Marie Gulin-Merle instead.
+When Simons joined the label in August of 2016, he'd been given total control over all creative direction, and it's reported that he's spend significant time outside of the office following the proposed new contract.

 Simons' revamps to the brand include changing its ready-to-wear line to Calvin Klein 205W39NYC, completely overhauling the Calvin Klein Jeans imaging, hiring his longtime Simons collaborator, photographer Willy Vanderperre, to shoot its campaigns (featuring everyone from transgender models to the Kardashians), and more.